mr-feek/LaravelGitHooks/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides helpful git hooks for laravel projects.
-This prevents developers from committing code that does not meet the projects style guide (PSR2), and prevents a push if tests are failing (phpunit)
+This package provides a means to add custom git hooks to your laravel project.

+By default, this package ships with hooks for:
+ - phpunit
+ - phpcs.

+ Of course, these are customizable and you can easily create and register your own hooks to be run.

 ## Install